surma/surma.dev/content/things/spreadsheet.md

   <figcaption>Not pretty, but a <code>&lt;table&gt;</code> is a quick (and semantically correct!) way to render a spreadsheet-style document.</figcaption>
 </figure>

+**Disclaimer:**itching to point out that I didn’t use HTML tables 100% correctly (where’s `<thead>` and `<th>`?
+This all depends on the position and the company you are interviewing for and)dand that this will be increasingly hard to make accessible.
+Both is true.
+I forgot about table headers and didn’t want to pretend that I wrote perfect markup when I didn’t.
+Regarding accessibility, the sad truth is that making interactive apps accessible is still hard on the web and as a result most interviewers declare accessibility out-of-scope for a coding interview.
+It is, once again, a good idea to check with your interviewer what is being assessed.
+It is also good to show that you know how to make an app accessible by pointing out where and how you’d have to invest extra time to fix things up.

 The plan is that the `<Spreadsheet>` component will handle the overall state and contain the logic for processing the formulas later on.
 The `<Cell>`’s job is mostly to be a toggle between showing a cell’s value and an `<input>` field so the user can edit the formula.
 I’ll implement that a bit later.

 If, for some reason, you want to look at this demo, here’s the [live demo][step1 demo] and the [source code][step1 source].